ntutic/json_scrapy/docs/topics/spiders.rst

-Basically what we did up there was to create a spider that downloads a feed from the given ``start_urls``, and then iterates through each of its ``item`` tags, prints them out, and stores some random data in an :class:`~scrapy.Item`.
+Basically what we did up there was to create a spider that downloads a feed from the given ``start_urls``, and then iterates through each of its ``item`` tags, prints them out, and stores some random data in an :class:`~jscrapy.Item`.

 CSVFeedSpider
 -------------